PAGE UPDATED: 8.12.2021

 - Do not put the awning out or set seats up outside your van.
 You should not be seen to be camping.
 You are simply staying overnight

-- Don’t ever empty waste tanks onto the ground or a nearby manhole.
-It may not lead to a sewer
+- Don’t ever empty waste tanks onto the ground, in a ditch or stream, or even into a manhole (it may not lead to a sewer)

 - Take your litter home with you or use the nearest bin

 - Try not to park where you can be seen from a house – chances are they will report you

 - Think security – trust your instincts if a place feels wrong